Delaware Supreme Court Commission on Law & Technology

 The Commission was created to develop and publish guidelines and best practices regarding the use of technology and the practice of law.
 The Commission was created by Order of the Supreme Court on July 1, 2013, and became effective on September 15, 2013.
 The Commission is composed of 21 members, who are appointed by the Court and serve three year terms.

-In selecting the members of the Commission, Supreme Court Justice Henry duPont Ridgely, Liaison Justice to the new Arm of Court, said: “We have established a Commission on Law and Technology with broad representation including judges from a variety of Delaware courts as well as lawyers in private practice from various sized law firms, the Department of Justice, in-house corporate counsel and information technology officers.”
+In selecting the members of the Commission, former Supreme Court Justice Henry duPont Ridgely, Liaison Justice to the new Arm of Court, said: “We have established a Commission on Law and Technology with broad representation including judges from a variety of Delaware courts as well as lawyers in private practice from various sized law firms, the Department of Justice, in-house corporate counsel and information technology officers.”

 The Commission will meet at least quarterly to discuss technology trends and issues affecting lawyers' ethical obligations.